 If you live close to or among grass and paddocks, such as small acreage blocks or larger rural properties, you need to prepare yourself and your property by:

-- Have a plan and kit ready.
+- Having a bushfire plan and fire ready kit.

 What do I do if I have received a Fire Prevention Notice?